Students are classified by the Registrar’s Office at the beginning of each semester. Class standing is determined as follows:

 “T” grades are intended to be a short-term, temporary grade to clear the registration for a given term and should only be used for senior projects, graduate or undergraduate thesis work, flight training courses, continuing registration coursework, and internships that require a very short extension only.
 “T” grades should be resolved and replaced with regular grades within one week of the end of the term except in the case of flight training courses.
-“T” grades are not intended to take the place of an incomplete grade when the student meets the criteria for an incomplete (see page 87) and should not be used for regular coursework when the student has failed to take a final examination or turn in final coursework that would otherwise result in a lowered grade.
+“T” grades are not intended to take the place of an incomplete grade when the student meets the criteria for an incomplete (provided below) and should not be used for regular coursework when the student has failed to take a final examination or turn in final coursework that would otherwise result in a lowered grade.

 Grade Points and Grade Point Average

 A student’s academic standing is expressed by a grade point average.
 Grade points are assigned as shown below:

 Calculating the Grade Point Average

 The grade point average (GPA) is determined by dividing the sum of grade points earned by the total number of hours earned.
 All hours taken at Westminster are counted except those for which a mark of CR, NC, W, AU, T, or I is recorded.
 Hours transferred from other academic institutions count for credit only; they do not count in the grade point average.

 Changes to final grades submitted to the Registrar’s Office are only made in the case of instructor error and require the signatures of the instructor, the dean of the appropriate school, and the Provost.

 Grade reports are available on WebAdvisor at the end of each semester or term.
 Individual course grade rosters are not posted.
 Students needing additional copies of grade reports for reimbursement programs or other verifications may obtain additional copies from the Registrar’s Office.

 Credit/No Credit Option